Mission Statement

 Rules that Apply to the Permitting Process

-Rules in Regulation VII of the Rulebook apply to specific sources of toxic air contaminants.
+Rules in Regulation VII of the Rule apply to specific sources of toxic air contaminants.
 District Rule 7012 (Hexavalent Chromium – Cooling Towers), for example applies to cooling towers in which circulating water is exposed to the atmosphere.

-Rules that directly govern the permitting process are contained in Regulation II of the District Rulebook.
+Rules that directly govern the permitting process are contained in Regulation II of the District Rule.
 For instance, Rules 2010 (Permits Required) and 2020 (Exemptions) describe the equipment or operations that must obtain permits.
 Rule 2201 (New and Modified Source Review) is one of the most important rules to project proponents, as its requirements apply to every facility installing or modifying equipment that requires permits.
 See “What is New Source Review?”, below, for an overview of this rule.

 Back to Top